Power-law Solutions from Heterotic Strings: STZ Model: K ahler Potential and Superpotential

+The coefficients to the kinetic terms at the leading order that one gets from the zeroth order K\"ahler potential are given by the a K\"ahler metric which has the following components, \be K_{S\bar{S}} = -\frac{1}{(S-\bar{S})^2}, \ K_{T\bar{T}} = -\frac{3}{(T-\bar{T})^2}, \ K_{Z\bar{Z}} = -\frac{3}{(Z-\bar{Z})^2}, \ee with all other components vanishing.
 However, there are corrections to some of these kinetic terms as well as the off-diagonal terms (which are zero at the zeroth order) at the $\alpha'$ order.
 But we ignore these corrections when looking for accelerating scaling solutions for the following reason.
 When looking at accelerating solutions we imagine that we are in a slow role regime in which the zeroth order kinetic terms can be ignored.
 The $\a'$ correction to the kinetic terms are further suppressed by a factor of $\a'$.
-These two factors combine to justify ignoring the $\a'$ corrections to the K\"ahler potential. \\
+These two factors combine to justify ignoring the $\a'$ corrections to the K\"ahler potential.

 But in the case of ekpyrosis we cannot assume that the kinetic term for the ekpyrotic scalar is small, as it has to be of the same order of magnitude as the potential term.
 Thus, if we include $\a'$ corrections to the potential term we also need to include the $\a'$ corrections to the kinetic terms, and then redefine the scalars such that the new scalars are canonically normalized.
 Here we run into a difficulty as we find that even for the simplest STZ model, the $\a'$ corrections to T and Z fields are non-linear and so expressing the old fields in terms of the new variables becomes extremely messy without making additional assumptions regarding the values of the fields.
 Thus, in this paper we restrict ourselves to looking at \emph{both} the kinetic and potential terms only the zeroth order in $\a'$ when looking for ekpyrotic solutions.
 For completeness, the full metric to first order in $\a'$ of the K\"ahler manifold is given in appendix \ref{sec:kahler}.